Hamelin

-Hamelin (/ˈhæməlᵻn/ HAM-(ə-)lin; Hameln /de/) is a town on the river Weser in Lower Saxony, Germany.
+Hamelin (/ˈhæməlᵻn/ HAM-əl-in; Hameln /de/) is a town on the river Weser in Lower Saxony, Germany.
 It is the capital of the district of Hameln-Pyrmont and has a population of roughly 57,000.
 Hamelin is best known for the tale of the Pied Piper of Hamelin.

 History

 Hamelin started with a monastery, which was founded as early as 851 AD; its surrounding village became a town by the 12th century.
 The incident involving the "Pied Piper" (see below) is said to have occurred in 1284 and may be based on a true event, although somewhat different from the traditional tale.
 In the 15th and 16th centuries, Hamelin was a minor member of the Hanseatic League.

 In June 1634, during the Thirty Years' War, Lothar Dietrich, Freiherr of Bönninghausen, a general in the Imperial Army of the Holy Roman Emperor, lost the Battle of Oldendorf to the Swedish General Kniphausen, after Hamelin had been besieged by the Swedish army.

 The era of the town's greatest prosperity began in 1664, when Hamelin became a fortified border town of the Principality of Calenberg.
 In 1705, it became part of the newly created Electorate of Hanover when George Louis, Prince of Calenberg, later King George I of Great Britain, inherited the Principality of Lüneburg.

 Hamelin was surrounded by four fortresses, which gave it the nickname "Gibraltar of the North", and was the most heavily fortified town in the Electorate of Hanover.
 The first fort (Fort George) was built between 1760 and 1763, the second (Fort Wilhelm) in 1774, a third in 1784, and the last, called Fort Luise, was built in 1806.